 Would you ever use toé in one of your ayahuasca sessions?

-Oh my god, I won’t touch it.
+Oh my God, I won’t touch it.
 You can go away and never come back.
-The European analogues are mandrake, henbane, deadly nightshade – all those plants in the medieval witches' brew.
+[In Europe, we have] mandrake, henbane, deadly nightshade—all those plants in the medieval witches' brew.
 It’s very powerful stuff.

 Why are tourists falling victim to these supposed shamans?

 It used to be that it took about at least 20 years to apprentice as a shaman, and now there are people claiming they are shamans within two or three years.
 There’s no quality control—there’s no knowledge of lineage—so Westerners go online, see “Amazonian retreats,” and it doesn’t even occur to them to enquire who the shaman is, what his lineage is, whether he has recommendations… It seems to be a Disneyland mentality.
 It’s a set-up for disaster, because with all these naive people bringing money in, there’s an explosion of people setting up centers, making brews of different levels of quality.
 People are going to keep dying as long as this goes on.

 So what’s the proper way to take ayahuasca?

 We do extensive interviews with people before we take them to the Amazon [for ayahuasca retreats]; we go over their medical history, we’re with them working with them on their healing.
 We take them there to work on their healing within the vegetalista [shamans who use plants to make their cures].
 If ayahuasca would be good for them in their healing process, they’ll drink ayahuasca—but if it’s not, they won’t.
 We follow up when we get back, because you have to.